slembcke/CCController/README.md

 IMPORTANT!
 It seems there is a fatal bug in [GCControllerSnapshot snapshotData] that prevents them from being used on OS X 10.11.
-Until it is fixed, this library can only be used on 10.9 or 10.10.
+Until Apple fixes it, this library can only be used on 10.9 or 10.10.

 # CCController